-At the latest Apple event, Apple CEO Tim Cook announced Apple Podcasts Subscriptions, a premium podcast subscription service set to bring early access and ad-free listening to subscribers from May.
+At Apple's Spring Loaded event back in April, CEO Tim Cook announced Apple Podcasts Subscriptions, a premium podcast subscription service which brings early access and ad-free listening to subscribers.

 Cut to the chase